 What is the process to apply for a scholarship?

 Each school has a different process.
-Applications for 2022 scholarships are now open.
+Applications for 2023 will open in January 2022.
 Click here to out more about scholarships at Wesley.

 Wesley College Enrolment Manager, Kelli Henning’s, top three tips for scholarship applicants: